 The giant piece of Ukrainian metal is a one of a kind.
-The aircraft currently holds a registration of UR-82060, being the only finished aircraft of its kind; A total of two were ordered, but only one finished.
+The aircraft currently holds a registration of UR-82060, being the only finished aircraft of its kind; A total of two were ordered, but the only one finished.
 It takes around 10 minutes for the cargo loading ramp just to raise and store itself, let alone for it to load everything and secure them in position.

-The aircraft has an extremely spacious cargo compartment with length of 43.32 m, width of 6.4 m and height of 4.4 m, that allows carrying a variety of cargo inside its fuselage.
+The aircraft has an extremely spacious cargo compartment with a length of 43.32 m, a width of 6.4 m and height of 4.4 m, that allows carrying a variety of cargo inside its fuselage.
 For instance:

 • Sixteen standard aeronautical containers of UAC−10 type;

 • 50 cars;